 Fortunately, Brendan Brown built and maintains a searchable Trump Twitter Archive (http://www.trumptwitterarchive.com/) available for anyone to use.
-The Trump Twitter Archive contains 33,300 tweets from Mr. Trump from May, 2009 until Easter 2018. over the nine year period from 2009 through 2018.
+The Trump Twitter Archive contains 40,000+ tweets from Mr. Trump from May, 2009 through 2019.
 Each tweet’s entry has a date and the full text of the tweet.

 I spent a few hours searching and recording word counts for 50 words in this 9-year Trump database.
 Half the search words were negative and half positive, which makes it possible to answer the question of the degree of negative or positive slant over time in Trump’s tweet messages.
 My goal was not only to assess the degree of Trump’s negativity or positivity, but to determine to what extent he used words also used to describe humane or inhumane values.